Gazzayeatman/FashionBrazil/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 2.5.2 - 2018/02/13 =
+* Maintenance Update.
+Under the bonnet tweaks to keep your plugin running smoothly and is the foundation for new features to be developed this year
+* Framework - Update a3rev Plugin Framework to version 2.0.2
+* Framework - Add Framework version for all style and script files
+* Tweak - Update for full compatibility with a3rev Dashboard plugin
+* Tweak - Change OLD thumbnail image name shop_thumbnail to woocommerce_thumbnail for compatibility with WC 3.3.0 .
+Backward compatibility with WC 3.2.6
+* Tweak - Change OLD thumbnail image name shop_single to woocommerce_single for compatibility with WC 3.3.0 .
+Backward compatibility with WC 3.2.6
+* Tweak - Update WooCommerce Display Settings URL to link to new WooCommerce Customizer menu URL on WC v 3.3.0
+* Tweak - Test for compatibility with WordPress 4.9.4
+* Tweak - Test for compatibility with WooCommerce 3.3.1

+= 2.5.1 - 2017/11/15 =
+* Fixed - Show WC dynamic gallery images on frontend if feature image as part of gallery
+* Tweak - Tested for compatibility with WordPress 4.9

+= 2.5.0 - 2017/11/06 =
+* Feature Upgrade.
+This feature upgrade adds the ability to set the source of images that populate the Dynamic gallery.
+* Feature - Add new Dynamic Gallery Image Source option support for show the slideshow on frontend from Attached Images of Product or WC Product Images
+* Feature - Add separate Dynamic Gallery Image Source option to Dynamic Gallery Meta menu on Edit Product page so that can override global option
+* Feature - Added Global Reset for this feature from the settings page option box
+* Tweak - Add new Dynamic Gallery Image Source Options box on the plugins settings page
+* Tweak - Added Image source options to the WooCommerce Product Data - Dynamic Gallery menu on each product edit page
+* Tweak - Tested for compatibility with WooCommerce 3.2.3
+* Tweak - Tested for compatibility with WordPress 4.8.3

+= 2.4.1 - 2017/10/13 =
+* Tweak - Tested for compatibility with WooCommerce 3.2.0
+* Tweak - Tested for compatibility with WordPress 4.8.2
+* Tweak - Added support for the new WC 'tested up to' feature to show this plugin has been tested compatible with WC updates

+= 2.4.0 - 2017/06/06 =
+* Feature - Launched WooCommerce Dynamic Gallery public Repository
+* Feature - WordPress Translation activation.
+Add text domain declaration in file header
+* Tweak - Tested for compatibility with WordPress major version 4.8.0
+* Tweak - Include bootstrap modal script into plugin framework
+* Tweak - Update a3rev plugin framework to latest version

+= 2.3.5 - 2017/05/18 =
+* Tweak - Tested for full compatibility with WordPress version 4.7.5
+* Tweak - Tested for full compatibility with WooCommerce version 3.0.7

+= 2.3.4 - 2017/04/11 =
+* Tweak - Full compatibility with WC version 3.0.1 with backward compatibility to WC version 2.6.0
+* Tweak - Change call direct to Product properties with new function that are defined on WC v3.0
+* Tweak - Called action for save data of plugin after WC data is saved on new CRUD
+* Tweak - Change priority for save_post action so that it is called after WooCommerce save the product data, to get the correct data on WC v3.0
+* Tweak - Tested for full compatibility with WordPress version 4.7.3

 = 2.3.3 - 2017/01/13 =
 * Tweak - Change global $$variable to global ${$variable} for compatibility with PHP 7.0